jgsrty/jgsrty.github.io/docs/english/DailyRecite/2025/04April.md

-# 2025
+# April

-### 2025-04-12
+## Day4
-The federal government had abandoned controvertial plans to redistribute quotas in Atlantic Canadas lucrative elver fishery.
+#### The federal government had abandoned controvertial plans to redistribute quotas in Atlantic Canadas lucrative elver fishery.

-The move was designed to combat unlicensed fishing of the baby eels also know as elvers.
+#### The move was designed to combat unlicensed fishing of the baby eels also know as elvers.

-Harvesters warned that would put their livelyhood at risk, the fishery set to open in about 5 weeks。
+#### Harvesters warned that would put their livelyhood at risk, the fishery set to open in about 5 weeks。

 |  |  |
 |-|-|